UniReps/unireps.github.io/_posts/2024-11-20-failures_perspectivetaking.md

 ## Methods

-Our study utilized GPT-4o (“gpt-4o-2024-05-13” via OpenAI’s API) to conduct a series of perspective-taking experiments designed to capture the system's spatial reasoning abilities.
+Our study utilized GPT-4o (“gpt-4o-2024-05-13” via OpenAI's API) to conduct a series of perspective-taking experiments designed to capture the system's spatial reasoning abilities.
 We kept `top_p = 0.5` to restrict the model from choosing from the top 50% of words that could come next in its response.

 Our experimental design was inspired by previous studies that evaluated viewpoint dependence using targets like toy photographers [2] and avatars with blocks [12].
 In our study, we used an avatar as a target and different stimuli, either cubes with numbers and letters or cubes and spheres, to investigate the influence of visual and spatial judgments on model performance.
 Each task consisted of 16 trial types, featuring images at 8 different angles (0°, 45°, 90°, 135°, 180°, 225°, 270°, 315°) with 2 response options for each task (e.g., cube in front or behind, 6/9 or M/W on the cube, and cube left or right).